bnnyng/garden/content/fleeting-notes/20231221-application-santa-fe-institute-undergraduate-research.md

 		- Communication is key: while in past work I could get away with dialed in, deep independent work, here that would cause the system to collapse
 	- Need to stay accountable and make reports to others, letting BOH know about the remaining reservations; my word decides when they start “breaking down” the kitchen, essentially when everyone gets to go home
 		- The first time I forgot to do this, messed up the schedule and also confused the expo, who had to send food to a table that was supposedly not arrived
+- Working at Spec, both as copy editor and project designer
+	- Difference was that copy editor did not have any “take-homes” and involved heavy in person collaboration, project designer was the opposite

 ---
 # Notes